 No matter how bad a performer the employee was, make sure to choose a subtle tone.
 This way, you come out as a great employer.
 Keep your calm and convey the message as subtly as possible.
 Remember that it is not going to be easy for the employee.
 Take their emotions into consideration and take the high road.

 Say no to any drama.
 Have a proper letter prepared and let the other employees know about the termination of the employee in question by stating the facts.
-Don’t bring emotion to center stage while announcing the termination or while talking about termination to the employee.
+Don’t bring emotion to center stage while handling the employee termination process.

 9. Strangle the grapevine

 Give no room for rumors.
 Get up and talk before the other employees set on a rally to communicate their assumptions and takes about the termination.
 This is important in the case of involuntary as well as voluntary termination.
 Nip the rumors and take the stage and state the details as early as possible so that there are no stories in the making.

 Being proactive has to come to be an innate quality of the employer and HR. try and foresee the happenings and be prepared for sudden terminations.
 Don’t be caught off the guard when a top performer hands in their resignation.
 You should be prepared to fill the void or the requirement.
 Anticipate what may come along.